ynikitenko/lena/docs/source/tutorial/1-introduction.rst

 *End* runs all previous elements and stops analysis here.
 If we enabled that in this example,
-*Cache* would be filled or read (as without the *End* element), but nothing would be passed to *HistToCSV* and further.
+*Cache* would be filled or read (as without the *End* element), but nothing would be passed to *ToCSV* and further.
 One can use *End* if they know for sure, that the following analysis is incomplete and will fail.

 -----------